thvocans/vimrc/README.md

 # vimrc
-small vimrc with my favorite shortcuts
-Feel free to use it as you please copy file to ~/.vimrc
+small vimrc with my favorite shortcuts feel free to use it added 42's original vimrc file all credits goes to zaz